abdfinix10/StreamAura/README.md

-1️⃣ Paste your YouTube Live link (for example : https://www.youtube.com/watch?v=XXXXXXXXXXX)
+1️⃣ Paste your YouTube Live link (for example : https://www.youtube.com/watch?v=XXXXXXXXXXX , or the key which is the XXXXXXXXXXX in the link for example)

 2️⃣ Press Submit to launch the transparent overlay.